NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/ask.md

 ask patches [set pcolor pink]
 ```

-Each time this is run in the observer, *either* the turtles will move forward first *or* the patches will turn pink first.
+Each time this is run in the observer a random turtle will move forward, then a random patch will become pink.
 It is random every time!